-The vegan diet centres around the avoidance of all animal products, including food derived from an animal such as milk and eggs.
+The vegan diet centres around the avoidance of all animal products.
+This includes food derived from an animal such as milk and eggs.
 Veganism itself extends to a philosophy that animals should not be used as commodities and includes avoiding products that have been animal tested or have harmed animals during production.

-- The Vegan diet looks simple on the surface, avoiding all animal meat (chicken, beef, pork, fish) and animal products (milk, cheese, yoghurt, eggs).
+- The Vegan diet looks simple on the surface.
+Avoid all animal meat (chicken, beef, pork, fish) and animal products (milk, cheese, yoghurt, eggs).

 - There are a second category of foods where their non-vegan status is less obvious.
 For example confectionery like Haribo is made with beef or pork gelatin, and fresh pasta is often made with egg.